oracle-devrel/leagueoflegends-optimizer/hols/nn/intro/intro.md

 In this lab, you will complete the following steps:

-&check; Understanding what a Neural Network is and how it works
+&check; Understand what a Neural Network is and how it works

-&check; Creating a ML model
+&check; Creating an ML model

 &check; Web Sockets / Data Streaming Techniques